CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 As one of the senior network administrators at Contoso, you're responsible for implementing failover clustering on the servers that are running Windows Server to provide high availability for network services and applications.
 You're also responsible for planning the failover cluster configuration and deploying applications and services on the failover cluster.

->**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20Failover%20Clustering)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Objectives

-After completing this lab, you'll be able to:
+In this lab, you'll be working on:

+- Exercise 1: Configuring iSCSI Storage.
-- Configure a failover cluster.
+- Exercise 2: Configuring a Failover Cluster.
-- Deploy and configure a highly available file server on the failover cluster.
+- Exercise 3: Deploying and Configuring a Highly Available File Server.
-- Validate the deployment of the highly available file server.
+- Exercise 4: Validating the Deployment of the Highly Available File Server.

 ## Estimated time: **80 minutes**